 Product Category Shortcode

-This shortcode must be used in a correct setting, i.e. where products are displayed.
-As with all live product filters provided by this shortcode, this is used to refine the product selection and to reduce it to a set containing only those that complement what the customer is looking for.
+This shortcode must be used in the correct setting, i.e., where products are displayed.
+As with all live product filters provided by this shortcode, this is used to refine the product selection and reduce it to a set containing only those that complement what the customer is looking for.

 Below you will find a couple of examples: